On Pull Request merge strategies

 • revert fix typo

-• he does not care (the general case).
+• he does not care (the general case)

 Conflicts with the target branch

 Assuming all review comments have been taken care of, it is now time to merge… but unfortunately, there are sometimes some conflicts with the target branch.
-Two possibilities:

 Different merge strategies

-Github proposes several Pull Request merge strategies:
+GitHub proposes several Pull Request merge strategies:

-• create a merge commit: merge the branch using a merge commit.
+• create a merge commit: merge the branch using a merge commit

-• squash and merge: merge all new commits of the current branch into a single one that will be added to the target branch.
+• squash and merge: merge all new commits of the current branch into a single one that will be added to the target branch

-Of the three choices, squash and merge is in my opinion the only one that:
+Of the three choices, squash and merge is, in my opinion, the only one that:

-• ensures that the state of the software is (in most cases) consistent between all commits, assuming that all tests run before merging.
+• ensures that the state of the software is (in most cases) consistent between all commits, assuming that all tests run before merging

 Notes: